 Reaction-diffusion reactions used to design housewares, puzzles, and more.
 If you want to experiment yourself, you might get some ideas from the demos at WebGL Playground or you might use this brief intro as a jumping-off point.

+Alan Turing, the cryptographer and mathematician whose work was credited with shortening the Second World War, has been pardoned.
 Turing, a gay man, was convicted of gross indecency following consensual sex with a man in 1952.
 Ordinarily, a pardon will only be granted if the person is believed to have been innocent of the offence and the request is made by a family member.
 Turing met neither criteria, but his application was supported by a petition of over 37,000 people.
 Of course, this comes far too late for Turing, who poisoned himself over 60 years ago at the age of 41. (previously)

 "One might think that, once we know something is computable, how efficiently it can be computed is a practical question with little further philosophical importance.
 In this essay, I offer a detailed case that one would be wrong.
 In particular, I argue that computational complexity theory---the field that studies the resources (such as time, space, and randomness) needed to solve computational problems---leads to new perspectives on the nature of mathematical knowledge, the strong AI debate, computationalism, the problem of logical omniscience, Hume's problem of induction, Goodman's grue riddle, the foundations of quantum mechanics, economic rationality, closed timelike curves, and several other topics of philosophical interest.
 I end by discussing aspects of complexity theory itself that could benefit from philosophical analysis."